 Holidays and Traditions

-Throughout the year we celebrate many holidays, and often acknowledge others in the course of worship.
+Throughout the year we celebrate many holidays and other special days, and often acknowledge others in the course of worship.

 - Flower Communion